GN296qt/java/oops/README.md

 - Each listener is registered with a component using addEventListener() How Listeners Work:
 1. The listener object must be registered with the event source.
 2. The listener interface methods are called automatically when an event occurs.

+-> event handler - is the method inside the listener that defines what action to perform- eg actionperformed for button clicks
 -> adapter classes
 -  provide default implementations of event listener